Close

 Multi-language live captioning creates inclusive and welcoming live events.
 One option to display the live captioning on monitors in the room.

-Attendees view live captioning in English and Spanish on a display placed below the in-room screens.
-(Elevate: A Conference for Fundraising Events presented by Swaim Strategies)
+(Left) Attendees view live captioning in English and Spanish on a display placed below the in-room screens or (Right) directly on the content feed.

 QR Code Access